4.5.4 Record Supplier Invoice Payment details

 • 3.3.3 Supplier Invoices List Screen

 The Supplier Invoices screen in the Workbench enables you to view and edit supplier invoices across all the Blocks which you manage.
-To access the screen go to: Finance -> Accounts Payable -> Supplier Invoices.
-The screen has various filters that you ...
+Access via the Workbench menu -> Finance -> Accounts Payable -> Supplier Invoices.
+The screen has various filters ...

 • 4.5.2 Record a Supplier Invoice